 - Level III Rope Access Supervisors are responsible for overall rope access operations on site and job site safety.
 Level III candidates should have current First-aid, CPR, and AED certification prior to evaluation and will have logged at least 1000 hours performing rope access work with at least 500 hours and six months as a SPRAT Level II certified professional.

 Seven paper tracks covered topics as diverse as cultural landscapes, non-destructive testing, heritage advocacy, the economics of preservation, engineering, and sustainability.
-With my trusty phone app and program book in hand, I raced around the conference level to catch specific presentations, curating a personal agenda that offered talks on architectural diagnostics and documentation as well as those that were distinctly Canadian like heritage values and the rights of Canada’s First Nations people.
-Thanks in large part to programming arranged by the National Trust for Canada, the duality of Ottawa’s existence as both a modern capital city and the unceded ancestral territory of the Algonquin Anishinabe was never lost on those who attended the conference.
+Program book in hand, I raced around the conference level to catch specific presentations, curating a personal agenda that offered talks on architectural diagnostics and documentation as well as those that were distinctly Canadian like heritage values and the rights of Canada’s First Nations people.
+Thanks in large part to programming arranged by the National Trust for Canada, the duality of Ottawa’s existence as both a modern capital city and the unseeded ancestral territory of the Algonquin Anishinabe was never lost on those who attended the conference.
 This constant reminder sparked conversations that are simply not being discussed in the United States.

 For every learning opportunity CAPITALizing on HERITAGE offered there was an occasion to network and reconnect.
 It became apparent that the social aspect of the event alone was worth the registration.
 In Ottawa, I attended the first meeting of the Technical Committee for Materials, talked shop with a former employer, shared a bottle of wine with new contacts, and was introduced to several leading authorities in preservation.
 I was happy to catch up with familiar faces from previous APT symposia as well.
 For someone who is relatively new to the field and APT, the Annual Conference offered an unparalleled opportunity to network.

 Between the paper sessions, banquets and cocktail hours, CAPITALizing on HERITAGE was nearly overwhelming.
 Fortunately breaks in programming provided time to get out and explore downtown Ottawa.
 Whether it was views of Parliament Hill perched high above the confluence of three rivers or beaver tails in ByWard Market (fried dough smothered in butter and maple syrup did not disappoint), Ottawa delivered.
 The city proved to be an ideal venue for a joint conference with an emphasis on the built environment and interpretations of its cultural significance.
 With my first Annual Conference behind me I am looking forward to celebrating APT’S 50th Anniversary at Points of Departure next year in Buffalo.
-(I happen to be on the planning committee and so far it looks like it’s going to be an amazing event!)
+(I’m on the planning committee and so far it looks like it’s going to be awesome!)

 Mike Russell, EIT, has earned his Level II Certification from the Society of Professional Rope Access Technicians (SPRAT).
 A Level II certified individual is responsible for physically conducting rope access operations and/or safety evaluations of rope access operations, including maintenance of associated access equipment and performs all Rope Access Lead Technician duties as assigned in the employer’s rope access work program.
 To become a SPRAT-certified technician, Mike was required to attend a certification session and pass a written test, verbal test, and a hands-on physical performance based test assessed by a SPRAT-certified Evaluator, in addition to logging 500 hours on the job as a SPRAT Level I certified professional.